 So today when we are kind to each other we feel a connection and new relationships are forged, or existing ones strengthened.

 When we’re kind we inspire others to be kind and studies show that it actually creates a ripple effect that spreads outwards to our friends’ friends’ friends – to 3-degrees of separation.
 Just as a pebble creates waves when it is dropped in a pond, so acts of kindness ripple outwards touching others’ lives and inspiring kindness everywhere the wave goes.

-A recent scientific study reported than an anonymous 28-year-old person walked into a clinic and donated a kidney.
+A study reported than an anonymous 28-year-old person walked into a clinic and donated a kidney.
 It set off a ‘pay it forward’ type ripple effect where the spouses or other family members of recipients of a kidney donated one of theirs to someone else in need.
 The ‘domino effect’, as it was called in the New England Journal of Medicine report, spanned the length and breadth of the United States of America, where 10 people received a new kidney as a consequence of that anonymous donor.